AdobeDocs/commerce-cloud-service.en/help/_includes/templated/ece-tools.md

 ### `--ansi`

-Force ANSI output
+Force (or disable --no-ansi) ANSI output

--  Default: `false`
 -  Does not accept a value

 ### `--no-ansi`

-Disable ANSI output
+Negate the "--ansi" option

 -  Default: `false`
 -  Does not accept a value